Answering the Call: A Chaplain’s Role in the U.S. Army

 U.S. Army Capt.
-Victoria A. Colleli, a battalion chaplain assigned to the 317th Military Police Battalion, reads a Bible inside the chapel at Camp Kościuszko, Poland, Sept.
+Victoria A. Colleli, a battalion chaplain assigned to the 317th Military Police Battalion, poses for a photo inside the chapel at Camp Kościuszko, Poland, Sept.
 12, 2024.
-Through the compassionate and dedicated work of chaplains like Colleli, V Corps reinforces its commitment to maintaining a combat-ready force.
+V Corps — the Army’s only forward-deployed warfighting headquarters — continues its commitment to maintaining a combat-ready force by providing spiritual guidance and mental health services to all U.S. Army Soldiers.
+(U.S. Army photo by Pfc.
+Jason Sessions)

 |Date Taken: